 South African property startup Flow has officially launched to the public on the back of securing funding recently, with several thousand tenants having already come on board.

 Founded by Daniel Levy, Gil Sperling and Jonathan Liebmann, Flow rewards tenants for registering, adding their property details, paying their rent on time, and looking after their homes.

-Disrupt Africa reported last month the startup raised a ZAR20 million (US$1.47 million) funding round, with half coming from South African venture capital firm Kalon Venture Partners and the other half from an international VC, to fuels its growth and add to its service, and the Flow platform has now formally launched to the public.
+Disrupt Africa reported last month the startup raised a ZAR20 million (US$1.47 million) funding round from Kalon Venture Partners and CRE Venture Capital to fuel its growth and add to its service, and the Flow platform has now formally launched to the public.

 “Before then we were in stealth mode with several hundred tenants and landlords using the app while in beta.
 Since launch in the past week we’ve had several thousand tenants come onboard and engaging with several transactions made,” Sperling, who is Flow’s chief executive officer (CEO), told Disrupt Africa.

 He said Flow is a long-term rental platform that is an end-to-end solution for home rentals.